 He turned around toward the Left Bank.
 Time to get back to his affordable room he was renting in an apartment, located up the street from the conference near the Saint-Germain Boulevard.

 He had to get up early to meet with his prospective clients and prepare his presentation for the transportation conference.
 He needed to get those clients to keep his consulting and training business afloat.
 He was still recovering from the Melanie disaster.

 He had no time for women, French or otherwise.

 Thanks for Reading!

-You were just reading the beginning of Parisian Amour.
+You were just reading the beginning of Parisian Amour, Book 3 in the Touchstone series.
 If you’d like to read the rest of the story, click here to purchase.
-Or here for all the places you can buy this book.
-And thank you for being a reader!
+Thank you for being a reader!

 The Stories in the Magical Tales of Romance & Adventure series

 In order of the story timelines, but you can read the stories in any order.

 1. Touchstone of Love: (A Time Travel Romance novella) (Touchstone Series #1)